 Crewed yacht charters range from $10,000 per week to $60,000.00 per week.
 Luxury Motor yachts start closer to $40,000.00 per week.

 Once you decide on the yacht, Epic Yacht Charters puts a complimentary reservation on the yacht.
 Next a contract is drawn up and details to proceed with the booking are solidified.
 Your deposit is also required at this time.
-Travel arrangements can be finalized.
+Travel arrangements can be finalized after the contract is countersigned by the yacht.
 If you are more than 6 months away from your charter dates, a 25% deposit is required.
-Then 25% at 6 months out and the final 50% is due 45 days before the charter.
+Then 25% at 6 months out and the final 50% is due 60 days before the charter.
+If your charter is within 6 months of booking dates, 50% will be required for the deposit.
 Your monies are held in escrow and the yacht is paid right before your charter.

 15-20% of the charter cost is the standard crew gratuity.
 Your crew is on call 24/7 working hard to ensure you have the vacation of your dreams.
 They begin preparing for your charter from the moment they receive your requests.
 The crew’s goal is also to provide you with exemplary service.
 The gratuity is given to the crew at the end of the charter in cash or travelers checks.